l-cheung/l-cheung.github.io/_pages/about.md

 ---
 layout: page
-title: Mediumish Template for Jekyll
+title: About
 permalink: /about
-comments: true
+comments: false

 ---

-Website in progress.
-Migrating from [lilianccheung.com](lilianccheung.com).
+Hi!
+I'm Lilian, a data engineer, former data scientist, and AT 2000-miler.
+This blog is migrated from Weebly.